 In 2022, 15 of the top 20 players in Def scores were either SS, C, or CF, these are some of the most demanding defensive positions.
 Def is a great tool to compare those players to an average player in the league instead of just at their position, like DRS and UZR.

 We’ll contrast Dansby’s numbers with the overall leader in defensive runs saved.
-Dansby only finished with 9 defensive runs saved and Ke’Bryan Hayes finished with 24.
+Dansby only finished with 9 defensive runs saved, and Ke’Bryan Hayes finished with 24.

-Does this mean Ke’Bryan Hayes was better than Dansby on the defensive side?
-No. Dansby finished with a higher “Def” score than Hayes.
-Hayes was an excellent defensive player but the bar was much lower at third base than at shortstop.
-Hayes was just that much better than the average third-baseman, which is a lot worse than the average shortstop.
+Hayes was an excellent defensive player, but the bar was much lower at third base than at shortstop.
+Hayes was just that much better than the average third baseman, which is a lot worse than the average shortstop.

-What are Outs Above Average (OAA)?
+What is Outs Above Average (OAA)?

 Catch Probability expresses the likelihood for a ball to be caught by an outfielder based on opportunity time, distance needed, and direction.
 “Opportunity time” starts when the ball is released by the pitcher, and “distance needed” is the shortest distance needed to make the catch.
 Learn more about how direction is accounted for here.
 Read more about the details of how Catch Probability works here.